yegor256/blog/_drafts/metric.md

 value of his contribution is---these things are less important than the traffic of messages your mutual boss is sending to him.

-Am I being too saracstic?
+Am I being too sarcastic?
 Not really.
 This is the new reality the proponents of self-managing teams are pushing us towards:
 Objectivity and honesty is being replaced with adulation and grovelling.
 Take it or leave it.